lorinc/lorinc.github.io/index.md

 show_call_box: true
 ---

-# AI ROI in a month

 I help companies run **one solid AI project** — something real, useful, and done **in a month**.
-It pays for itself and teaches your team what works (and what doesn’t).
+It pays for itself and teaches your team what works (and what doesn't).